We use minimal analytics to improve the site. Is that okay?

 What I Love About This Lens

-– Excellent coatings, creating very vibrant images with fantastic color and contrast.
+• Excellent coatings that create very vibrant images with fantastic color and contrast.

-– The lens partly blocks the Sony A7rII’s insanely, ridiculously (wtf were they thinking) bright Focus Assist Beam.
-So when I’m taking pictures of my newborn daughter, the lens blocks the death ray blast from incinerating my her face and melting out her eyes.
+• The lens partly blocks the Sony A7rII’s insanely bright Focus Assist Beam (wtf were they thinking?).
+So when I’m taking pictures of my newborn daughter, the lens blocks the death ray blast from incinerating her face and melting out her eyes.

 What I Don’t Love About This Lens

-– I don’t like the way the barrel of the lens extends when zooming.
-I prefer zoom lenses of the other style, where the lens zooms within the barrel and the basic shape of the lens does not change.
+• I don’t like how the lens barrel extends when zooming.
+I prefer zoom lenses of the other style, which zoom within the barrel and do not change their basic shape.

-– I would rather have no OSS and a lighter lens, especially since we have in camera stabilization, which according to Canon, isn’t as good. 🙂
+• I would rather have no OSS and a lighter lens, especially since we have in-camera stabilization.

 Technical Overview